 Procedures for dealing with accidents and dangerous occurrences are in line with the Highland Council’s procedures and notified to the Engineer Electrical (Maintenance).

-Eervice responsible for ensuring a designated Responsible Person (Responsible Premises Officer) in charge of the premises with name and post contact details stored within the corporate asset facilities management system.
+Each Service is responsible for ensuring a designated Responsible Person (Responsible Premises Officer) in charge of the premises with name and post contact details stored within the corporate asset facilities management system.

 RPOs (Responsible Premises Officer) are responsible for ensuring Public Entertainment Licenses are valid and renewal information asked for 12 months prior to the expiry date.

 3.3 For Capital Works: